-As specialists in period property, Gowers Surveyors offer a dedicated Historic Building Survey specially designed for historic, listed and unique buildings built before 1919.
-This survey report is as comprehensive as a full RICS Building Survey, but additionally provides specific details about how to look after your period home, helping you to enjoy it for many years to come.
+Gowers Surveyors are specialists in older and historic properties and offer a dedicated Historic Building Survey.
+This service is designed for buildings constructed before 1919 and includes unique properties and designated listed buildings.
+The survey report is as comprehensive as a full RICS Building Survey, but additionally provides specific details about how to look after your character home, helping you to enjoy it for many more years to come.

 Why do I need a Historic Building Survey?